8 Winter Painting Ideas that Will Inspire You

 Get my Color Mixing Artist's Guide, with helpful tips for mixing colors you can start putting into practice right away!

-517 Shares
+566 Shares

-Edwin Dickinson, Sheldrake Winter
+Edwin Dickinson’s Winter Landscapes

 Edwin Dickinson, White Winter, 1915, Oil on canvas, 24 x 20 inches, Private collection, New York

-Winter Landscapes by Pieter Bruegel the elder
+Winter Landscapes by Pieter Bruegel the Elder

-Pieter Bruegel the Elder, Winter Landscape with Skaters and Bird Trap
+Pieter Bruegel the Elder, Winter Landscape with Skaters and Bird Trap.

 winter landscapes